August is Women’s Month in South Africa. In honour of this, Kristine Pearson shares her story of a special South African friendship.

 The phone call

-I’ll never forget being in my Johannesburg office on a Monday morning on 8 August 1994 and receiving a call that Feroza was in critical condition at Groote Schuur Hospital.
-Now a member of Parliament, but still a learner driver, she had driven a rental car the wrong way onto a freeway exit.
-I flew to Cape Town immediately, not knowing that it was to say good-bye.
 She was unconscious and doctors discovered bleeding on her brain.
 As I walked out of her hospital room, Winnie Mandela was on her way in.
 She passed away that night.
 The next morning I flew back to Johannesburg on the same plane as her coffin.
 According to Muslim rites, Feroza was buried that afternoon.
-It so happens that 9 August is National Women’s Day in South Africa.
+Coincidentally, 9 August is also National Women’s Day in South Africa.

-On the night of 28 April 1995, a day before my wedding to Rory Stear, a dozen of my girlfriends sat around my dining room table.
+On the evening of 28 April 1995, the night before my wedding to Rory Stear, a dozen of my girlfriends sat around my dining room table.
 We raised our glasses in a toast to Feroza, our absent friend.
 I walked into the bedroom to get something and If I Had a Hammer came on the radio.
 Trust me.
-It’s not a song South African DJs commonly play.
+It’s not a song played on South African radio stations.
+Ever.
 I believed that it was Feroza’s way of letting me know she was with me.